Zetia: 7 things you should know

 - Zetia does not cause weight loss or weight gain.

-- The way Zetia works is different from other classes of cholesterol-reducing compounds such as statins, bile acid sequestrants, fibric acid derivatives, or plant stanols.
+- The way Zetia works is different from other classes of cholesterol-reducing compounds such as statins, bile acid sequestrants, fibrates, or plant stanols.
 This means it has a complementary lipid-lowering effect when used in combination.

 - Unlike statins, Zetia is unlikely to cause muscle aches and pains.
 Zetia may be prescribed to people who have had to discontinue statins because of intolerable muscle aches and pains.